AckerlyXu/heima/articles/redis-cache/cache-configure.md

 To specify a maintenance window, check the desired days and specify the maintenance window start hour for each day, and click **OK**.
 Note that the maintenance window time is in UTC.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The **Schedule updates** functionality is only available for Premium tier caches.
-For more information and instructions, see [Azure Redis Cache administration - Schedule updates](/documentation/articles/cache-administration/#schedule-updates).
+For more information and instructions, see [Azure Redis Cache administration - Schedule updates](./cache-administration.md#schedule-updates).
 >
 >

 ## <a name="virtual-network"></a> Virtual Network
 The **Virtual Network** section allows you to configure the virtual network settings for your cache.
-For information on creating a premium cache with VNET support and updating its settings, see [How to configure Virtual Network Support for a Premium Azure Redis Cache](/documentation/articles/cache-how-to-premium-vnet/).
+For information on creating a premium cache with VNET support and updating its settings, see [How to configure Virtual Network Support for a Premium Azure Redis Cache](./cache-how-to-premium-vnet.md).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Virtual network settings are only available for premium caches that were configured with VNET support during cache creation.
 >
 >